 The chronology of foreign literature in the second half of the 20th century is as follows: 1950s The 1950s was the lowest point of foreign literature in the second half of the 20th century, but some important works also appeared.
 The following are some representative works: 1.
 Detective novels: Arthur Conan Doyle, Arthur Conan Doyle, HP Lovecraft 2.
 Science fiction: Douglas Adams, Time Machine, Blade Runner 3.
 Horror novels: J.D.
 Salinger, HP Lovecraft, HP Lovecraft 4.
 Play: Carmen, Hamlet 1960s The 1960s was the peak period of foreign literature in the second half of the 20th century.
 Many influential works appeared.
 The following are some representative works: 1.
 Detective novels: Arthur Conan Doyle, Arthur Conan Doyle, HP Lovecraft 2.
 Science fiction: Douglas Adams, Time Machine, Blade Runner 3.
 Horror novels: J.D.
 Salinger, HP Lovecraft, HP Lovecraft 4.
 Play: Hamlet (William Spear), Roman Holiday (Ingrid Bergman), Carmen 5.
 Fictions: The Catcher in the Rye (J. D Salinger), The Great Gatsby (F. Scott Fitzgerald), War and Peace (Tolstoy) 1970s The 1970s was another peak period for foreign literature in the second half of the 20th century.
 The following are some representative works: 1.
 Detective novels: Arthur Conan Doyle, Arthur Conan Doyle, HP Lovecraft 2.
 Science fiction: Douglas Adams, Time Machine, Blade Runner 3.
 Horror novels: J.D.
 Salinger, HP Lovecraft, HP Lovecraft 4.
 Play: Hamlet (William Spear), Roman Holiday (Ingrid Bergman), Carmen 5.
 Fictions: The Catcher in the Rye (J. D Salinger), The Great Gatsby (F. Scott Fitzgerald), War and Peace (Tolstoy) 1980s The 1980s was another peak period for foreign literature in the second half of the 20th century.
 The following are some representative works: 1.
 Detective novels: Arthur Conan Doyle, Arthur Conan Doyle, HP Lovecraft 2.
 Science fiction: Douglas Adams, Time Machine, Blade Runner 3.
 Horror novels: J.D.
 Salinger, HP Lovecraft, HP Lovecraft 4.
 Play: Hamlet (William Spear), Roman Holiday (Ingrid Bergman), Carmen 5.
 Fictions: The Catcher in the Rye (J. D Salinger), The Great Gatsby (F. Scott Fitzgerald), War and Peace (Tolstoy) 1990s The 1990s was another peak period for foreign literature in the second half of the 20th century.
 The following are some representative works: 1.
 Detective novels: Arthur Conan Doyle, Arthur Conan Doyle, HP Lovecraft 2.
 Science fiction: Douglas Adams, Time Machine, Blade Runner 3.
 Horror novels: J.D.
 Salinger, HP Lovecraft, HP Lovecraft 4.
 Play: Hamlet (William Spear), Roman Holiday (Ingrid Bergman), Carmen 5.
 Fictions: The Catcher in the Rye (J. D Salinger), The Great Gatsby (F. Scott Fitzgerald), War and Peace (Tolstoy)

 Han Li's timeline in the Immortal World was as follows: - 1430 years old: Advance to the Void Refinement Realm - 1567 years old: Fusion - [Less than 3000 years old: Become the first Mahayana in the Spiritual Realm] - [1007 years old: Joined hands with the Ice Phoenix to sneak into the Spirit Realm.
 Encountered a spatial storm and arrived at the Qingluo Desert of the Spirit Realm.] - [258 years old: Rescued by Cao Mengrong, recuperates and recovers cultivation] - 987 years old: Ascension - 885 years old: Consumes the Demon Essence Pill and breaks through to the Soul Formation Realm with the help of top-grade spirit stones and five types of cold flames. - 1565 years old: Advance to the Form Synthesis Stage However, due to the incomplete search results, there might be other important time nodes that had not been mentioned.
-While waiting for the TV series, he could also click on the link below to read the classic original work of "The Legend of Mortal Cultivation"!
+While waiting for the TV series, you can also click on the link below to read the classic original work of "A Record of a Mortal's Journey to Immortality"!

 The following is the timeline of the StarCraft novel: 1 Star Trek: In 1979, the author Isaac Asimoff first created this fictional starship adventure story, which tells the adventures of a group of astronauts in the stars.
 2 Star Trek: In 1982, the author George Lucas adapted this story into the movie Star Trek.
 3. Star Trek Deep Space Memory Loss: In 1984, the author George Lucas adapted this story into the movie Star Trek: Deep Space Memory Loss.
 4 Star Trek: Star Trek: In 1987, the author George Lucas adapted this story into the movie Star Trek.
 5 StarCraft: In 2008, author Robert Kirkman first created this game-based story, which tells the story of the war between humans and interstellar races.
 StarCraft: Sea of Darkness: In 2011, the author George Lucas adapted this story into the movie Star Trek: Endless Darkness.
 7 StarCraft: Legacy of the Void: In 2014, the author of the novel, George Lucas, once again adapted this story into the movie Star Trek: Legacy of the Void.
 StarCraft: Heart of the Wormhole: In 2016, the author George Lucas adapted this story into the movie Star Trek: Heart of the Wormhole.
 9 StarCraft 2: In 2017, the author George Lucas created a game-based story about a new war between humans and interstellar races.
 10 StarCraft III: In 2018, novel author George Lucas created a game-based story about a new conflict between humans and interstellar races and a new wormhole world.